 Mike has an MBA (Management) – Partnership/PFI, Economics & Marketing from Cass Business School, City University, London, a Post Graduate Diploma (Property Development and Project Management) from South Bank University – 1982.
 He is a Fellow of the Chartered Institute of Arbitrators, a Fellow of the Chartered Management Institute, a Fellow of the Chartered Institute of Building, a Member of the Society for the Environment and a Chartered Environmentalist.

 Mike is a freeman of the City of London and a retired liveryman of the Worshipful Company of Arbitrators.
-He is a Board Member of Poplar Housing and Regeneration Community Association, an LEA school governor and a Governor and Director of Norbury Manor Business & Enterprise College for Girls.
+Until 2014 he was a Board Member of Poplar Housing and Regeneration Community Association, and continues to serve as a Planning Group Member.
+From 2000 to 2013 he was an LEA school governor at Downview Primary School.
+From 2009 to 2013 he was a Governor of Norbury Manor Business & Enterprise College for Girls.
 Mike is also a Past Chairman of the Estimating Practice Committee of the Chartered Institute of Building, London and when a Councillor was a Member of the Planning Committee in Croydon.

-Attic has over 10 years’ experience as a Solicitor specialising in property law and acts as the retained solicitor for a number of high net worth individuals and companies who he has worked with over the past six years.
+Attic has over 14 years’ experience as a Solicitor specialising in property development and structured finance and acts as the retained solicitor for a number of high net worth individuals and companies who he has worked with over the past ten years.
+He also runs his family’s registered charity dedicated to building on the work of his (late) Father in caring for hundreds of orphans in Bangladesh.

-Attic joined the Conservative Party in 2009 and stood as a council candidate in East Ham (London Borough of Newham) in the 2010 and 2014 council elections.
-More recently he acted as the political agent for the Parliamentary candidate in the 2015 general election and is the party's authorised agent for the East Ham constituency.
+Attic joined the Conservative Party in 2009 and is on the approved Parliamentary Candidates list.
+He also serves as the Chairman of the East Ham Conservative Association and an Officer of the London East Area team.
+Attic has previously stood as a council candidate in East Ham (London Borough of Newham), acted as the political agent for the Parliamentary candidate in the 2015 general election and is the party’s authorised agent for the East Ham constituency.

 In 2014, he was selected as one of “Britain Brightest 100 British Bangladeshis” for his work pro bono legal work and charity work including the 2013 ‘Rana Plaza’ tragedy in Dhaka, Bangladesh.
 More details at this link.

-As part of the Conservative Muslim Forum, Attic is looking to promote ethnic minority participation and development in both local and national politics.
+As part of the Conservative Muslim Forum, Attic is looking to building ethnic minority participation and development in both local and national politics.